kirillkotov/Push-SDK-Android/pushsdkandroid/Module.md

 # Module pushsdkandroid

-This is the module of the PushSDK library
+PushSDK library one and only module

 # Package com.push.android.pushsdkandroid